-Earlier it was easy to take Screenshots on Android Phones on any app, but with the increase in security threats and privacy concerns, Android started restrictions for screen capture on certain apps.
+Earlier, taking screenshots on Android Phones on any app was easy.
+Still, with the increase in security threats and privacy concerns, Android started restricting screen capture on certain apps.
 Now, if you try to take a screenshot on certain apps or services, then you are greeted with a notification stating ‘Couldn’t Capture Screenshot‘ or ‘Cannot Save Screenshot‘.
-You are also shown a message below the notification which states;
+You are also shown a message below the notification, which states;

 Taking Screenshot isn’t allowed by the app or your organisation.

-Cannot Capture Screenshot, the Page Contains Personal Information.
+Cannot Capture Screenshot, this Page Contains Personal Information.